dancespiele/spielcrypto_worker/README.md

 ## Do you want or you need a feature that is not implemented yet?

-You can have the feature that you wish creating the issue in the repository and funding it [here](https://issuehunt.io/r/dancespiele/dancaspiele_worker).
+You can have the feature that you wish creating the issue in the repository and funding it [here](https://issuehunt.io/r/dancespiele/dancaspiele_worker?tab=idle) or if you use [Brave Browser](https://brave.com/) also you can give rewards with BAT in the comment issue explanation.
-**How much bigger is your fund more priority will be your feature!**
+**How much bigger is your fund more priority will be your feature!** Results will be posted in twitter.
+Of course you can contribute with you code as well.

 ## License
 Dancespiele Worker is [LICENSE PARITY](LICENSE-PARITY.md) and [LICENSE PATRON](LICENSE-PATRON.md) licensed.
 If you need a comercial license sponsor to Dancespiele in the right tier or contact to `spielcrypto@gmail.com`